 British-Iranian journalist with extensive experience in long-form current affairs and documentaries.
 I have fronted a range of stories from across the world, often from within hostile environments, with a special focus on under-reported human-interest stories.
 I have reported on topics from conflict and human rights abuses, to gender and mental health issues, and excel in exploring sensitive subjects with empathy, creativity and journalistic rigour.

-Sahar has extensive experience working and filming overseas often in situations with complex safety and security concerns.
-Her hard-hitting journalism for Television, Radio and text for a range of broadcasters including the BBC and Channel 4's Unreported World, has taken her to some of the most dangerous countries in the world.
-Murder of social media stars in Iraq, inside Afghanistan’s only secure psychiatric unit, government’s crackdown on the press in Nicaragua, Young girls force-fed for marriage in Mauritania, #metoo in Bollywood, living with the dead in Indonesia, mothers in US jails, migrant ghettos in Denmark and horsewomen of Fantasia in Morocco, are amongst some of Sahar’s recent projects.
+I have worked across the BBC, Channel 4's Unreported World, and a range of other international broadcasters, reporting on a wide range of stories from all over the world, often in situations with complex safety and security concerns.
+Murder of social media stars in Iraq, inside Afghanistan’s only secure psychiatric unit, government’s crackdown on the press in Nicaragua, locust swarms in Kenya, young girls force-fed for marriage in Mauritania, #MeToo in Bollywood, living with the dead in Indonesia, mothers in US jails, migrant ghettos in Denmark and horsewomen of Fantasia in Morocco, are amongst some of Sahar’s recent projects.

-Born in Iran, Sahar became a refugee at a young age, being smuggled across the world and living in various refugee camps.
-Finally settling in the UK at the age of 14, her single mother struggled with poverty living in council flats in Glasgow, Peterborough and London.
-She now chooses to pursue stories that speak to under-served audiences, uncovering stories from around the world that would otherwise remain unreported.
+Born in Iran, I became a refugee at a young age, being smuggled across the world and living in various refugee camps.
+Finally settling in the UK at the age of 14, my single mother struggled with poverty living in council flats in Glasgow, Peterborough and London.
+I now chooses to pursue stories that speak to under-served audiences, uncovering stories from around the world that would otherwise remain unreported.